superduper-io/superduper/docs/usage/models.md

 ... )
 ```

-After setting up a `listener`, whenever data is inserted or updated, jobs are created
+After setting up a `Listener`, whenever data is inserted or updated, jobs are created
 which save the outputs of the model in the `"_outputs"` field.

-A `listener` may also be configured in [cluster mode](clustersection), to listen for changes coming in
+A `Listener` may also be configured in [cluster mode](clustersection), to listen for changes coming in
 from any sources - i.e. changes are not just detected through the SuperDuperDB system.
 Read more about that [here](CDC).